This post is all about the best small pantry organization hacks

 Use white pantry bins, not clear ones!
 Although clear bins might seem like a good idea, they easily make your pantry look messy.
 Instead, use kitchen pantry labels to indicate what’s in each bin.

-Get white bins for pantry:
+Get white bins for the pantry:

 3. Only use see-through containers for cereals

-Not to stop you from having see through containers at all!
-Thin and tall see-through containers work well for cereal, sugar or flour.
+Not to stop you from having see-through containers at all!
+Thin and tall see-through containers work well for cereal, sugar, or flour.
 Preferably you keep these at the top of your pantry for the most organized look.

 Get cereal container storage:

 4. Organize your water bottles

 It’s pretty surprising how many water bottles one household can have – but hey, they’re a necessity!

 If you don’t want your water bottles lying around in places they shouldn’t, this organizer is perfect for making things look orderly in your pantry.